Bluechai03/frontend-mentor-challenges/README.md

 The purpose of this repo is to store all my solutions and attempts at completing Frontend Mentor challenges, which is to replicate a given web design as close as possible through code.
 I did these challenges so that I could focus on improving my coding skills without having to worry about creating a good design everytime.

-Folders with a number are challenges I've completed and the rest are currently unfinished.
+Folders with a number are challenges I've completed in chronological order and the rest are currently unfinished.

 You can also see my completed solutions here: [https://www.frontendmentor.io/profile/Bluechai03](https://www.frontendmentor.io/profile/Bluechai03)